 - The Familiar is granted immunity on the night that the Vampire recruits them.
 This includes all killing abilities from any other faction.

-- As a Familiar, you can help the Vampire by finding people who visit at night.
+- With your ability you can help the Vampire by finding people who visit at night.
 It is important that you find any intel roles before they may expose the Vampire!

-- Because of the similarity between the roles, it is easy to pretend you are a Stalker.
+- As a Familiar (Stalker), it is easy to pretend you are a Stalker - only a Seer will be able to differentiate between these two roles.
 If the village suspects that there is a Familiar, however, people that have claimed Stalker may become primary suspects.

 - Especially if the Vampire is dead or is being suspected by the village, it may be wise to lay low.
 Victory for you and the Vampire will depend on your survival once the Vampire is dead, and unlike the Vampire you are vulnerable at night.
 A Familiar is a prized target for every other faction.